IBTESHAM-AHMED/utm_mart/FIREBASE_IMPLEMENTATION.md

 # Firebase Implementation Guide for UTM Mart

 ## Overview
-UTM Mart is a single-vendor e-commerce Flutter application that uses Firebase as its backend service.
-This document outlines the complete Firebase implementation including setup, services, and data models.
+UTM Mart is a multi-vendor e-commerce Flutter application that uses Firebase as its backend service.
+This document outlines the complete Firebase implementation including setup, services, and data models for supporting multiple vendors where any registered user can buy and sell products.

 ## Firebase Services Used